nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

 ======================================= ======================================================================================================================
 Aggregate results by time               Outputs hourly aggregate processing.

-Daily aggregation result                Outputs aggregate results on a daily basis.
+Aggregate results by day                Outputs aggregate results on a daily basis.

 Aggregate results by year and month     Outputs aggregate results for each year and month.